 - The blocking of the characters and their position in the frame is also important.
 Watch how Gavin Elster walks up onto the second level of his office as he tells the tale of Carlotta.
 It's like he's walking up onto a stage and putting on a performance.

 - Pay close attention to the background during the famous 360-degree dolly shot around Stewart and Novak as they kiss.
-The background shifts to show Stewart's first realization of his dangerous situation.
+The background shifts from a hotel room to a horse stable and back again, as Stewart realizes he's been through this all before.
 It may be something you miss the first time.

 - Hitchcock also seems to use fire as a symbol for danger.
 As Novak sits in Scottie's apartment, she is always shown with the fireplace behind her.
 Later, Hitch places a "fire escape" sign behind them in Judy's hallway.
 They, of course, don't follow it.